Brand Name Olmetec Common Name olmesartan

 Drowsiness/reduced alertness: Blood pressure medications may cause drowsiness or dizziness.
 Avoid driving or operating machinery until you know whether the medication affects you in this way.

-Kidney disease: Olmesartan may affect the function of the kidneys, especially for those people who already have kidney problems.
+Kidney disease: Olmesartan may affect the function of the kidneys, causing decreased kidney function, kidney failure, or possibly death.
+Certain people have experienced changes in kidney function (e.g., people with narrowed blood vessels in their kidneys, or those with severe congestive heart failure).
+The use of diuretics (water pills), nonsteroidal anti-inflammatory drugs (NSAIDs), or aliskiren may further increase risk of kidney problems for people already at risk for this problem.
 If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver disease: Liver disease may cause olmesartan to be cleared more slowly from the body, resulting in increased side effects.
 If you have liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.